romland/llemmings/README.md

 - [x] start screen (don't just start first level)
    - [x] have it show creaturs walking/digging/working around a Llemmings "logo"
    - [ ] music
+- [ ] performance
+   - [x] add performance watchers
+   - [ ] Get rid of getImageData()/putImageData() for background and use a canvas as buffer instead.
+It might take some juggling to combine this with the collision array?
 - [ ] make it pretty
    - [ ] textures
    - [ ] UI: action buttons, goal, score